NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_06_celltype.md

 ## Celltype prediction
 ***

  Celltype prediction can either be performed on indiviudal cells where each cell gets a predicted celltype label, or on the level of clusters.
-All methods are based on similarity to other datasets, single cell or sorted bulk RNAseq, or uses know marker genes for each celltype.
+All methods are based on similarity to other datasets, single cell or sorted bulk RNAseq, or uses known marker genes for each celltype.

 We will select one sample from the Covid data, `ctrl_13` and predict celltype by cell on that sample.